suryata/os232/links.md

 * [Process Synchronization](https://youtu.be/ph2awKa8r5Y?si=XVBynEEd5pWx7MDR) ---
 Great video for learning Process Synchronization in Operating System
 * [Test and Set Lock](https://youtu.be/5oZYS5dTrmk?si=PGOdl1f4KWZdFMzg) ---
-Video for learning about Test and Set Lock in Operating System
+Video for us to learn about Test and Set Lock in Operating System
 <hr>